 Similarly, entertainment should always be reasonable and proportionate.
-If entertainment requires travel, occurs frequently, or has a significant cost, it may require written approval, in advance, from your manager or a member of the Executive Committee.
+If entertainment requires travel, costs more than \$500 USD, or occurs frequently, we consider it significant.
+This means it requires advance written approval from your manager.
 Keep in mind that, for an event to count as appropriate business entertainment, it must meet these qualifications:

-- Both parties must be present

-- Business must be discussed

-- The event takes place in an appropriate setting
+- Both parties must be present - Business must be discussed - The event takes place in an appropriate setting - Our family members or personal guests, other than our spouse or significant other, should not be included at the expense of our business associate